robertwayne/dpymenus/README.md

 Similiar to a `TextMenu`, you need to add some pages.
 This time, we also need to pass in a list of buttons as such:

-        await menu.add_page(title='Test Page', description=f'This is just a test!', color=discord.Color.green()
+    await menu.add_page(title='Test Page', description=f'This is just a test!', color=discord.Color.green(),
                         on_next=some_func_here, buttons=['\U00002600', '\U0001F315'])

 The buttons here are unicode, but you can use any Discord Emoji object.
 See the [Reaction Buttons](#reaction-buttons) section for more details.

 ### Polls
 The final type of menu you can construct is a Poll.
 Polls are slightly unique because they handle a lot of